Manufacturer catalog

 China Airborne Missile Academy in Xi'anHanzhong Nanfeng Company

 English-language sources use several overlapping names, including China Airborne Missile Academy, China Air-to-Air Missile Research Institute, China Air-to-Air Missile Institute, and CAMA.
-The profile normalizes them under the canonical builder name and uses the Luoyang location because reliable public sources consistently place the institute there.
+China Airborne Missile Academy is used as the canonical English name here, and the Luoyang location is used because reliable public sources consistently place the institute there.

 • China Airborne Missile Academy recruitment portalPublisher: 51job | Note: Supports the academy's recruiting identity, 1961 origin claim, AVIC affiliation, and professional scope in air-to-air missiles, launchers, ground test equipment, and airborne optoelectronics. | Accessed: 2026-06-21